School of Medicine

 Postdoctoral Research fellow, Endocrinology, Gerontology, and Metabolism

-Bio I am a graduate of the Harvard School of Public Health with a dual-doctorate in molecular / genetic epidemiology and environmental health.
-During my doctoral training, I developed extensive skills in quantitative analysis, epidemiological study design, and causal inference in observational studies.
-However, I am best described as a genomic trauma specialist focusing on the relationship between molecular markers, telomere dynamics, and risk of chronic diseases.
+Bio I am a graduate of the Harvard School of Public Health with a dual-doctorate in molecular/genetic epidemiology and environmental health.
+I have extensive expertise in quantitative analysis, epidemiological study design, and causal inference in observational studies.
+However, I am best described as a genomic trauma specialist focusing on the relationship between molecular markers, environmental factors, and risk of chronic diseases.
+My current research is multifaceted.
+I am currently investigating the relationship between sex hormone levels and risk of uterine fibroids in the Study of Women's Health Across the Nation (SWAN).
+Additionally, I am characterizing chromosomal copy-number variations in relation to risk of cardiovascular outcomes in the Cardiovascular Health Study (CHS).
+I am also exploring gene-environment interactions within the Epidemiology of Endometrial Cancer Consortium (E2C2).

 My doctoral thesis focused on the effect of airborne particulate matter on telomere length, mediated through chronic inflammation and global DNA methylation.
-Furthermore, I investigated gene-environment interactions with respect to endometrial cancer risk in the Nurses Health Study.
-My interest in predictors of chronic disease is not limited to only biological and environmental factors, but also social factors such as exposure to racism and early-life adversity in susceptible populations.
+My interest in predictors of chronic disease is not limited to only to biological and environmental factors, but also social factors such as exposure to racism and early-life adversity in susceptible populations.

 Assistant Professor of Medicine (Endocrinology)